Death of Michael Jackson: Health

-Family and legal affairs
+Reactions

-Family reaction
+Family

-The Jackson family released a statement following the death:
+The Jackson family released a statement following his death:

 Our beloved son, brother, uncle and father of three children has gone so unexpectedly, in such a tragic way and much too soon.
 It leaves us, his family, speechless and devastated to a point, where communication with the outside world seems almost impossible at times.

-La Toya Jackson believed her brother "was murdered for his music catalogue".
-Shortly after Jackson's death, his family raised questions about the role of AEG Live, the This Is It concert promoter, in the last few weeks of his life.
-Joe Jackson, their father, filed a complaint with the California Medical Board alleging that AEG Live was illegally practicing medicine by demanding that Murray get Jackson off various medications.
-The complaint also alleged that AEG Live failed to provide the resuscitation equipment and nurse which Murray had requested.
-AEG spokesman Michael Roth declined to comment on the complaint.
+La Toya Jackson believed that her brother "was murdered for his music catalogue".
+Shortly after Jackson's death, his family raised questions about the role of AEG Live, the This Is It concert promoter, in the final weeks of his life.
+Joe Jackson, filed a complaint with the California Medical Board alleging that AEG Live was illegally practicing medicine by demanding that Murray get Jackson off various medications.
+The complaint also alleged that AEG Live failed to provide the resuscitation equipment and nurse that Murray had requested.
+AEG spokesman Michael Roth declined to comment.

-After Murray pleaded not guilty to the manslaughter charge, several members of the Jackson family said they felt he deserved a more severe charge.
+After Murray pleaded not guilty to the manslaughter charge, several members of the Jackson family said that they felt he deserved a more severe charge.
 On June 25, 2010, Joe filed a wrongful death lawsuit against Murray.
-The lawsuit alleged that Murray repeatedly lied to cover up his use of propofol, did not keep sufficient medical records and was negligent in his use of medications on Jackson.
+The lawsuit alleged that Murray repeatedly lied to cover up his use of propofol, failed to keep sufficient medical records, and was negligent in his use of medications on Jackson.
 Murray's civil attorney, Charles Peckham, denied that Murray gave Jackson anything life-threatening.
-On August 15, 2012, Joe Jackson dropped his wrongful death lawsuit against Murray.
+On August 15, 2012, Joe dropped the wrongful death lawsuit.

 The Jackson family praised the guilty verdict against Murray.
-In 2017, Michael's daughter Paris Jackson stated that she was "absolutely" convinced that her father had been murdered.
-As of 2023, Conrad Murray has returned to Trinidad and Tobago to practice medicine.
+In 2017, Michael's daughter Paris Jackson said that she was "absolutely" convinced that her father had been murdered.
+As of 2023, Murray has returned to Trinidad and Tobago to practice medicine.

-In 2010, Jackson's three children and his mother Katherine sued Jackson's concert promoter Anschutz Entertainment Group, Inc. (AEG) and its subsidiaries and principals, alleging that AEG had negligently hired the doctor.
-In 2013, following a 21-week trial in Los Angeles, the jury rendered a verdict in AEG's favor, finding that AEG had no reason to know that Murray would be "unfit or incompetent to perform the work for which he was hired" and therefore was not negligent.
+In 2010, Jackson's three children and his mother, Katherine, sued Jackson's concert promoter Anschutz Entertainment Group, Inc. (AEG) and its subsidiaries and principals, alleging that AEG had negligently hired Murray.
+In 2013, following a 21-week trial in Los Angeles, the jury returned a verdict in AEG's favor, finding that AEG had no reason to know that Murray would be "unfit or incompetent to perform the work for which he was hired" and therefore was not negligent.